Cadlaxa/OpenUtau/[PROPOSAL]-svs.json:-singing-voice-synthesis-backend-API.md

       "lyric": "", // rest note. practically all note sequences should start with a rest note since the voice usually starts before the note.
       "duration": 500,
       "key": 60,
-      "flags": { // optional, keys can be arbitrary, backend can decide how to use them.
+      "flag:timbre": "Falsetto", // flags are optional, names can be arbitrary, backend can decide how to use them.
-        "timbre": "Falsetto",
-        "gender": 0
-      }
+      "flag:gender": 0,
     }, {
       "lyric": "花",
       "duration": 500,